des-k/CodeGuide/README.md

 --------------------------------------------------------------------------------

-This is the “how” step, where you determine how you are going to solve the problem you came up with in step 1.
+This is the “how” step, where you determine how you are going to solve the problem you came up.
 It is also the step that is most neglected in software development.
 The crux of the issue is that there are many ways to solve a problem -- however, some of these solutions are good and some of them are bad.
 Too often, a programmer will get an idea, sit down, and immediately start coding a solution.
 This often generates a solution that falls into the bad category.

 Typically, good solutions have the following characteristics: